Drag Queen At Center Of Wendy Williams ‘Drag Race’ Controversy Speaks Out

 “It turned into this huge [thing],” Aviance added, “and I guess that didn’t reflect such a great light on everybody, so months later, I got a call from [Williams’ producers] to come back.”

-The amended offering, as it turned out, was for Ericka to return to the show as a guest for Wendy’s then-upcoming Halloween-themed episode, an outcome first noted by the Inquisitr this past Tuesday by way of Adam Joseph, a musician and close confidante of both Ericka & Jonny.
+The amended offering, as it turned out, was for Ericka to return to the show as a guest for Wendy’s then-upcoming Halloween-themed episode; an outcome first noted by the Inquisitr this past Tuesday by way of Adam Joseph, a musician and close confidante of both Ericka & Jonny.

 Albeit understandably offended, Aviance accepted the olive branch under the condition that the matter had been wholly resolved.